 The resulting simulation results show that using two transmit antennas and one receive antenna provides the same diversity order as the maximal-ratio combined (MRC) system of one transmit antenna and two receive antennas.

 Also observe that transmit diversity has a 3 dB disadvantage when compared to MRC receive diversity.
-This is because we modelled the total transmitted power to be the same in both cases.
+This is because we modeled the total transmitted power to be the same in both cases.
 If we calibrate the transmitted power such that the received power for these two cases is the same, then the performance would be identical.
 The theoretical performance of second-order diversity link matches the transmit diversity system as it normalizes the total power across all the diversity branches.

 Building on the theory of orthogonal designs, Tarokh et al. [ 2 ] generalized Alamouti's transmit diversity scheme to an arbitrary number of transmitter antennas, leading to the concept of Space-Time Block Codes.
 For complex signal constellations, they showed that Alamouti's scheme is the only full-rate scheme for two transmit antennas.